All posts

 ON CONFLICT (id) DO NOTHING;

-Works when you don't need to update existing rows.
+It works when you don't need to update existing rows.

 ON CONFLICT DO UPDATE (upsert)